LocalSUG: City-Preference-Enhanced LLM for Query Suggestion in Local-Life Services: Conclusion

 \section{Conclusion}

-In this paper, we propose LocalSUG, an end-to-end generative framework revolutionizing query suggestion for low-latency local life services.
-We introduce a city-aware candidate mining strategy based on term coccurrence to inject geographic grounding generation.
-To reduce exposure bias, we introduce Beam-Search-Driven GRPO, optimizing the model for business-centric objectives via multi-objective rewards.
-Furthermore, our Quality-Aware Accelerated Beam Search and vocabulary pruning enable efficient online deployment.
-Extensive offline evaluations and online A/B testing demonstrate LocalSUG's effectiveness.
-Our work demonstrates the potential of generative models in breaking feedback loops and satisfying long-tail demands in industrial ecosystems.
-Future work will explore deploying larger-scale models online.
+In this paper, we propose LocalSUG, an end-to-end generative framework for low-latency query suggestion in local-life services.
+LocalSUG injects term co-occurrence-based city-specific candidates into prompts rather than model parameters, enabling adaptation to evolving city preferences while reducing stale or locally invalid suggestions.
+To mitigate exposure bias, we introduce Beam-Search-Driven GRPO with multi-objective rewards, and further combine Quality-Aware Accelerated Beam Search with vocabulary pruning for efficient online deployment.
+Extensive offline evaluations and online A/B testing demonstrate LocalSUG's effectiveness in improving query suggestion, breaking feedback loops, and satisfying long-tail demands in industrial ecosystems.